ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 + LegacyIAMProvider contains the 3 base methods that must be implemented:
     + getUserCredentials - Implementation must read the user credentials from the Forgerock HTTP Request.
 The HTTP request gives flexibility to capture the user's credentials from the request headers or from the request body.
 Should output a User object with the intercepted username and password.
     + getExtendedUserAttributes - Get user profile attributes from the legacy IAM, with userName as input.
-    + validateLegacyAuthResponse - Validate if the authentication response from the legacy system is successfull.
+    + validateLegacyAuthResponse - Validate if the authentication response from the legacy system is successful.

 #### 2.3.2.
 The interface implementation example